You may think that insurers don’t turn people down and are always happy to take your money.

-The big difference is that if you’re trying to get Life Insurance and you’re postponed, it’s not the end of the world if you’re delayed six months.
+The big difference is that if you’re trying to get Life Insurance and you’re postponed, it’s not the end of the world if there is a 6-month delay.

-However, if you’re getting a mortgage and your Mortgage Protection is postponed, you may lose the house you want.
+However, if you’re getting a mortgage, without mortgage protection, you may lose the house!
 That’s why mortgage protection requires much more urgency than life insurance.

 The first thing you should do is find out why you were postponed for Life Insurance.
 Ask the Chief Medical Officer (CMO) of the insurance company that postponed you to write to your GP with their reasons why letter.